Alternative Credit Opportunities

 College Board Advanced Placement Program (AP)

-Through the High School Advanced Placement Program, high school students who are qualified through registration in an advanced placement course in their high schools or through other special educational experiences may apply for advanced placement and college credit through the Advanced Placement Program of the College Board.
+Through the College Board Advanced Placement Program, high school students who are qualified through registration in an advanced placement course in their high schools or through other special educational experiences may apply for advanced placement and college credit through the Advanced Placement Program of the College Board.
 To receive credit, students must earn at least a grade of 3 and in some cases a 4 or 5.
 Transcripts from the Advanced Placement Program must be sent to Southern Illinois University Carbondale, Articulation & Evaluation, Student Services Building, Mailcode 4725, 1263 Lincoln Drive, Room 0251, Carbondale, IL 62901.

 Transfer students who have AP credit transcripted as college

 courses from their previous institution will receive that course credit at SIU as transfer credit.
 The maximum credit granted through advanced placement examinations is thirty hours (fifteen for an associate degree).

-Nontraditional credit, does not carry a grade, and is not used in computing the students’ grade point average.
+Advanced Placement (AP) credit, does not carry a grade, and is not used in computing the students’ grade point average.
 The thirty-hour limit also includes any CLEP credit or proficiency credit that has been earned.
 Advanced classes, which qualify for this purpose, are offered in many high schools in specific subjects such as English composition, economics, foreign languages, history, biology, computer science, chemistry, government, mathematics, physics, and psychology.
 A national examination is given in each subject with the examinations administered through the Educational Testing Service.
-The examinations are prepared by a national committee of high school and college teachers and intended to measure the achievement of the student and determine at what point the student should begin college work
+The examinations are prepared by a national committee of high school and college teachers and intended to measure the achievement of the student and determine at what point the student should begin college work in the subject.

 The credit to be granted at Southern Illinois University Carbondale is determined by the appropriate academic department.
 Any credits earned will appear on the student record as transfer work.
 The following is a list of exams and the credit that can be received with the required scores. articulation.siu.edu/nontraditional/ap.php